 Here at the American Deposit Management Co.
-[ADM], we developed the AMMA™ to provide extended FDIC coverage that protects the entirety of a business’s cash reserves – with a single deposit and a single monthly statement.
+[ADM], we developed the AMMA™ to provide extended FDIC / NCUA coverage that protects the entirety of a business’s cash reserves – with a single deposit and a single monthly statement.
 In addition to safety, our nationwide network of community banks competes for business deposits, and that allows us to offer the most competitive return available for business cash – with next-day liquidity.

 To learn more about this valuable cash management program, contact a member of our team.
 You’ll quickly learn that our team is our secret sauce, and we have the tools to simplify business cash flow management.